bupstash-put

 such that the same or similar snapshots take minimal additional disk space.

-For efficient incremental backups, use the --send-log option described in the usage notes section.
+For efficient incremental operation, use the --send-log option described in the usage notes section.

 All puts can associated with a set of arbitrary encrypted metadata tags, which